cccbr/online-documents/content/docs/060-workflow/index.md

 - Link to a web reference
 - Text decoration

-It produced a table but, as we saw [earlier](../020-markdown/#tables), this would not render correctly, as it has mre than one line within a table cell.
+It produced a table but, as we saw [earlier](../020-markdown/#tables), this would not render correctly, as it has more than one line within a table cell.
+Also, links to other chapters in the same document would not work using a hyperlink within the WP file.

 {{< hint warning >}}
 While not shown here, the conversion would not handle images, as these are in separate files.
 We believe there is a way around this by using the more exotic features of Pandoc, but we have not investigated this.